-As an investor signatory to ShareAction's Workforce Disclosure Initiative ('WDI', an annual survey and engagement programme to provide data on workforce practices, we gained practical insights on how to engage investees on managing human and labour rights issues in the supply chain.
-Since 2022, two of our investee companies have participated in the survey, and every year we actively encourage further investees to join.
+As an investor signatory to Thomson Reuters Foundation's Workforce Disclosure Initiative ('WDI'), an annual survey and collaborative engagement programme to provide data on workforce practices, we gained practical insights on engaging with investees to manage human and labour rights issues in the supply chain.
+Since 2022, we have actively encouraged investees to join.
+4 of our investees were winners in 2024 WDI Awards: Hyundai Department Store in "Best First Time Responder - runner up", Top Glove in "Best First Time Responder (Core Indicators) - runner up", COSCO Shipping Ports in "Most Improved - runner up", and Acer in "Most transparent - special mention".
 In 2023 we also co-signed WDI's joint letter to ISSB reporting standards to consider human rights and labour rights as a single sustainability standard.

-We also joined PRI's Advance stewardship initiative on human rights in 2022, and engagement with Peñoles of Mexico commenced in 2023.
+We also joined PRI's Spring stewardship initiative on biodiversity in 2024.